theveloped/Kiko-plus/about.md

 title: About
 ---

 So who am I, you ask?
 My name is Tobias Scheepers a fresh mechanical engineer from the Delft University of Technology.
-Most of my spare time is spend designing, producing and assembling all kind of projects.
+Most of my spare time is spent designing, producing and assembling all kind of projects.
 Be it NC machinery, mechatronic projects or simply software as most of the projects on this site.

 As a fresh graduate I'm currently looking to join a great team, working on a state of the art hardware project.
 So if you have any idea's don't hesitate to contact me.